 Bhutan’s Tech-Driven Future: Energy, Innovation, and Self-Reliance

-The May 8, 2023 broadcast from the Bhutan Broadcasting Service featured an interview with Ujjwal Deep Dahal, CEO of Druk Holding and Investments (DHI), discusses the critical role of technology and innovation in shaping the future of Bhutan’s economy.
+The May 8, 2023 broadcast from the Bhutan Broadcasting Service featured an interview with Ujjwal Deep Dahal, CEO of Druk Holding and Investments (DHI), who discusses the critical role of technology and innovation in shaping the future of Bhutan’s economy.

 Bhutan’s Tech-Driven Future: Energy, Innovation, and Self-Reliance